Wild Wales Tours, LLC

 Monday, September 21.

 After breakfast, maybe a stroll along the beach and then head west towards Laugharne to visit Dylan Thomas’ home and studio.
-At Dylan Thomas' home we will be given a personal presentation of Thomas' work by Mark Montinaro on the patio overlooking the estuary of the river Taf.
 After lunch we will travel to Cardiff the capital, where we will stay for two nights at the Marriott Hotel in the center of the city and visit the Welsh Senate.

 Tuesday, September 22.